vtrufacascz/Ti_model/README.md

 # Ti_model
-Global model of the ion temperature.
+A global model of the ion temperature (FORTRAN 77).
 Please note that this version is before integration into IRI code, so it does not include either Booker profiles (only a linear interpolation in altitude) or connections to IRI Te and Tn. iontif.for - main subroutine iontif_test.for - a short test program: TEST OUTPUT:    1528.286       84.09644